-Seizures in children can be devastating to the parents.
+Seizures in children can be devastating to parents.
 One moment a picture of health and the next your child is convulsing and/or non-responsive.
-What are the options for treatment?
+What are the treatment options?
 Do you have to use drugs?
 Is surgery necessary?
-How can you mitigate the feelings of panic?
-This website offers an alternative to medication.
-It can be used as a main or first line approach to managing seizures, or tried if medication has not been successful or satisfactory.
-This diet therapy has been started at Johns Hopkins hospital in Baltimore and is having surprising success.
-Please browse the links above for more information.
+How can you control the feelings of panic?

 How Can I Control the Feelings of Panic and Helplessness?

-Sometimes looking at why a problem effects us so much will give us a little relief.
+Sometimes looking at why a problem affects us so much will give us a little relief.

-We naturally want to protect our children: This is a good thing.
-We seem to be designed to worry and care for our children.
-When they are sick, we feel some stress.
-This anxiety can and should be focused to benefit the child.
-We use it to make special efforts such as getting up in the middle of the night to comfort our children.
+We naturally want to protect our children.
+This is a good thing.
+We are designed to worry and care for our children.
+When they are sick, we feel stressed.
+This anxiety can, and should be, focused to benefit the child.
+It can motivate us to make sacrifices such as getting up in the middle of the night to comfort our children.

 We conquer our fears with knowledge and experience.
 Both come with time.
-After you’ve seen a number of seizures and internalize the fact that life on the other side of the seizure is pretty much like it was before, some of the terror eases.
+After you’ve seen a number of seizures, and become aware that life will realign post seizure, some of the terror eases.
 After witnessing enough seizures, provided they are not life and health threatening in of themselves, you may even get used to them (almost).
 The other part of the solution here is knowledge.
-Learning about epilepsy, and specifically what your child is suffering can eliminate much of the fear.
+Learning about epilepsy, and specifically what your child is suffering, can eliminate much of the fear.

-In the end, seizures in our children doesn’t have to be a terrible thing.
+In the end, seizures in our children do not have to be the end of the world.
 In most cases, we can find a way to manage the seizures through medication or diet.
 In cases of intractable epilepsy, usually, a normal life can still be maintained through careful planning.